XI1573-AbhimanyuMarya/Excel-Generator/README.md

 # Assumptions
 Consider the coloumn names to case insensitive, ie. Name = name.
 - - - - - - - - - - - - - - - - - -
-Required Xlsx files  & JSON file is in resorces folder.
+Required Xlsx files  & JSON file is in resources folder.
 This tool should work with any data file and any template file.